 Our ETP Instructors

 Mark Spencer, WA8SME, has been and ham radio operator for over 47 years and has also held the calls G5EPV, DA1OY, and HL9AW.
 Originally from the Detroit Michigan area, Mark entered education as a second career following a 20 year career as an Air Force Officer flying T-38, B-52, U-2, and TR-1 aircraft.
 He has degrees in Metallurgical Engineering and Communications.
 His education career spans high school Mathematics and Physics, Chemistry, and Computer Programming teacher; K-12 school principal, and college professor of communications, public speaking, and metallurgical engineering.

 More recently, Mark worked as an engineer for a small firm that did rapid prototype development of un-manned surface and subsurface vehicles for the Office of Naval Research.

-This year’s Teachers Institutes include the introdiuctory TI, as well as a new TI-2 Remote Sensing and Data Gathering, for which he has developed sensor resources students can deploy under water on a buoy or a an underwater robot,on land robots and high altitude balloons to do environmental studies.
+This year’s Teachers Institutes include the introdiuctory TI, as well as an advanced TI-2 Remote Sensing and Data Gathering, for which Mark has developed sensor resources students can deploy on a buoy or on a marine robot, on land robots, or with high altitude balloons, to do environmental studies.

-In addition to the instructional resources he has developed for the ETP, he also has published an instructional manual PIC® Microcontroller Programming for the Beginner.
+In addition to the instructional resources he has developed for the ETP, Mark also has published an instructional manual PIC® Microcontroller Programming for the Beginner.

 Mark’s current ham radio interests include ham satellites and adapting microcontroller technology to ham radio and implementing this technology in the classroom.